kununu/testing-bundle/README.md

 ## Initializable Fixtures

-Since this bundle is using the [KununuDataFixtures](https://github.com/kununu/data-fixtures) package, it also has support for initializable features, allowing you to inject arguments into your feature classes (see documentation at the KununuDataFixtures package).
+Since this bundle is using the [kununu/data-fixtures](https://github.com/kununu/data-fixtures) package, it also has support for initializable features, allowing you to inject arguments into your feature classes (see documentation at the kununu/data-fixtures package).

 In order to do that your Fixtures class must implement the `InitializableFixtureInterface`, and according to your fixture type you need to register the initialization arguments before loading the fixtures.